csik/4240_Syllabus/mp3.md

 ### Overview

 The key attribute of participatory design is that intended users and designers work together to create a design which does justice to the complexity of the users' actual practices.
 In this mini-project, you will practice this on a brief scale.
 You will form a team of two.
 One person will be designated "the designer", the other "the user."
-The team will develop 2 original elicitation techniques, use them to investigate a practice of the user, and collaboratively sketch a technology design that is appropriate for that practice based on the insights that the elicitation techniques developed.
+The team will develop an original elicitation technique, use it to investigate a practice of the user, and collaboratively sketch a technology design that is appropriate for that practice based on the insights that the elicitation techniques developed.

 Good participatory design results in surprises - surprises to the designer about the nature of the activity to be designed for and what really matters in it, and surprises to the user with new realizations of what his or her activity is about and what it might be possible to create for it.
 For this project, you will document your design, describe how its features relate to details of user practice, and explain surprises that came up for you along the way.